genelet/molecule/README.md

 ### Please also check the READMEs for two sub packages:

-- Ho auto generate a simple molecule from database: [rdb](https://github.com/genelet/molecule/tree/master/rdb).
+- To auto generate a simple molecule from database: [rdb](https://github.com/genelet/molecule/tree/master/rdb).
 This is a good starting point for first-time users.
-- Molecule's GOLANG structs could be prepresented by protobuf: [gometa](https://github.com/genelet/molecule/tree/master/gometa)
+- Instead of JSON, Molecule's meta could be prepresented by protobuf: [gometa](https://github.com/genelet/molecule/tree/master/gometa)

 <br /><br />